Paul Pogba: Manchester United confirm midfielder will leave club when contract expires this summer

 Paris Saint-Germain, Real Madrid, Barcelona and Manchester City are other clubs to have been linked with him in recent months.

-Pogba's representatives held positive talks with Juventus last month but remain in dialogue with Real Madrid and Paris Saint-Germain.
+Pogba's representatives held positive talks with Juventus last month but remain in dialogue with Paris Saint-Germain and Real Madrid.

+Sky Sports News has been told there are offers on the table from Juventus & PSG.

+It is understood a decision on Pogba's next club is expected "soon", with his final choice over his next move expected to be a "football decision".

-Sky Sports News has been told he is a doubt for France's Nations League games in June as he continues to recover from a calf injury.
+Sky Sports News has been told Pogba, currently on holiday in Miami, is a doubt for France's Nations League games in June as he continues to recover from a calf injury.

-It is understood Pogba's final choice over his next move will be a "football decision", and remaining in the Premier League has not been ruled out by the France international.

 If Pogba goes to a European club, it is unlikely he will be offered more money than United were willing to pay when they offered him a new deal last summer.